Difference between Different International Shipping Companies

 SDC is a freight forwarder, meaning that we don’t own ships.
 We also usually don’t directly contract with them, there are intermediary companies who buy large chunks of shipping capacity and sell them.

 Think of a concert.
 When a band comes to play in your town, you don’t buy a ticket from them.
 You don’t even buy a ticket from the venue, you buy it from a ticket agency appointed by the organizer.

 A concert is much simpler than an international move.
 You need much more than a “seat” on the boat for your container, you need the coordination of many professionals in at least two countries and usually two languages, sometimes including intricate statutory compliance.

 SDC International Shipping is a large company with our own crews and warehouses.
 We have strong partnerships in countries around the world which enable us to efficiently and affordably deliver your cargo.
 But we certainly can’t do all of the steps above by ourselves.
-Many of these steps are fulfilled by SDC International Shipping, the others by our partners.
+Many of these steps are fulfilled by SDC International Movers, the others by our partners.

 Choosing a Shipping Company

 If you are trying to choose between shipping companies, first of all do the FMC litmus test above.
 If the company isn’t registered there, don’t even consider them.
 Next, try to see how many of these steps they are taking responsibility for.
 One of the best ways for you to go about choosing a shipping company is by looking at the quote for services that they send you.
 How inclusive is it?
 It should include all of the steps outlined above.
 If they’re not included, it’s a sign that they don’t actually do them.

 When you get your quote for moving services from SDC International Shipping it will include everything from pick up to delivery, including items like destination terminal handling fees and deconsolidation charges.
 When these items are not included, they are not included.